-The formula results in a requirement for 584 primary school places and 501 secondary school places in Airedale up to 2030.
+The formula39 results in a requirement for 1,110 primary school places (equivalent of 2-3 new primary schools) and 952 secondary school places (just under the number for a new secondary school) in Airedale up to 2030.
+The total additional primary and secondary school places could be accommodated in a single 'all through school' on a single site.
 The settlement structure of Airedale means that often schools are quite far apart, and this can result in issues when the local school has no capacity for new pupils.

-Children's Services have produced an Education Organisation Plan (EOP) which is updated each year.
+Children's Services have produced an Education Organisation Plan (EOP)40 which is updated each year.
 This document has considered the educational needs of the sub-area (and the district as a whole) in more detail.
 The updated outputs of the EOP will be fed into the next revision to the LIP and the baseline analysis report.